semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 Promoted pipelines are typically used for continuous delivery and continuous deployment.
 The following example shows the initial pipeline branching into two continuous delivery pipelines: production and development.
 In each of these two, we define the sequence of [jobs](./jobs) needed to deploy the application in the respective environment.

-### Promotion triggers
+### Promotion triggers {#triggers}

 When a promotion is triggered the child pipeline starts to run.
 There are three options for triggering a promotion:

 - **Manual promotions**: the default.
-Start the next pipeline by pressing a button.
+Start the next pipeline by pressing a button
-- **Auto promotions**: start on certain conditions such as when all tests have passed on the "master" branch.
+- **Auto promotions**: start on certain conditions such as when all tests have passed on the "master" branch
 - **Parameterized promotions**: pass values as environment variables into the next pipelines.
-Allows us to reuse the same pipeline configuration for different tasks.
+Allows us to reuse the same pipeline configuration for different tasks

-### How to add promotions
+### How to add promotions {#create-promotions}

 Promotions are defined in the pipeline from which the child pipelines branch off.